-If you would like more information about the work, please feel free to contact Ira Lit, STEP Elementary Director, at iralit@stanford.edu.
+If you would like more information about the work, please feel free to contact Mari Montoy-Wilson, STEP Elementary Associate Director, at mmontoywilson@stanford.edu.

-Thank you for your consideration of this re quest.
+Thank you for your consideration of this request.
 Again, please contact us if you have any questions or concerns.
-Sincerely, Video Permission Form for the Stanford Teacher Education Program Please sign and return this form to indicate your permission for your child to participate in the videotaping.
+Sincerely, Video Permission Form for the Stanford Te eacher Education Program Please sign and return this form to indicate your permission for your child to participate in the videotaping.
 Student name: School/Teacher: named above.
-I have received and read your letter regarding the child's classroom and agree to the following: (Plea ase check the appropriate blank below) I DO give permission for my child appear in any material written accompanying to appear on a video recording and understand my child's name will not ng the recording I DO NOT give permission for my be seated outside of the recorded activities. child to appear on the video recording, and understand that he/she will Signature: Date:
+I have received and read your letter regarding the child's classroom and agree to the following: (Please check the appropriate bo I DO give permission for my child to appapear in any material written accompanyi pear on a video recording and understand my child's name will not ng the recording.
+DO NOT give permission for my child to seated outside of the recorded activities. o appear on the video recording, and understand that he/she will be Signature Date